Samsung/starfish/docs/Spec.md

 | | attribute | onunload | Fired at the Window object when the page is going away. |

 ## CSS

+This section describes the complete list of supported CSS properties by LWE.
+Please note that only the properties and values mentioned explicitly in this section are supported.

 | Type | Property | Allowed Value | Description | Note |
 |------|----------|---------------|-------------|------|